frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 Frédéric Mahé, April 19th 2023

-open questions:

-- wget fastq files from GitHub,
-- all code blocks are launched from $HOME and not from the latest folder?
-- update: `extract_expected_error_values()` can be simplified with vsearch 2.23

-- some blocks can be executed.
-Blocks that can't be executed are here to show how certain files were produced.
-They are not necessary for the pipeline.

-## aim

 A fast and accurate pipeline.

-Contrary to traditional pipelines, most filtering steps are done post-clustering, where the risk of eliminating real molecular diversity is minimized.
+Contrary to traditional pipelines, most filtering steps are done after the clustering/denoising step, when the risk of eliminating real molecular diversity is minimized.

-Please feel free to ask questions at anytime.
+Please feel free to ask questions at anytime during this hands-on session.

 ## Part 0: crash-course and set-up

+A quick introduction on the type of code you will see today.

 ### shell
 #### code block